EDMONTON PROBATE LAWYER MATTHEW FEEHAN (780) 424-6430

 What is Probate?
 When does it become necessary to Probate a Will?
 What is the cost?

 Call Edmonton Wills & Estates Probate Lawyer Matthew Feehan today at (780) 424-6430 for a FREE CONSULTATION.
 Mr. Feehan is a knowledgeable and experienced lawyer practising in the City of Edmonton for over 20 years.
-He is immediately ready, willing and able to help with your legal needs.
-A simple FREE phone call can help you to understand what needs to be done and when.
+He is immediately ready and willing to help with your questions about the probate process.
+A simple FREE phone call today can help you to understand what needs to be done and when.

 10160 - 118 Street